LINBIT/virter/doc/provisioning.md

   Note that Virter already passes two environment variables by default:
   * `TARGETS` is a comma separated list of all VMs to run the provisioning on.
   * `SSH_PRIVATE_KEY` is the SSH private key Virter uses to connect to the machine as `root`.
+* `copy` can be used to retrieve files from the container after the provisioning has finished. `source` is the file or directory within the container to copy out, and `dest` is the path on the host where the file or directory should be copied to.

 ### Shell
 The `shell` provisioning step allows running arbitrary commands on the target VM over SSH.
 This is easier to use than the `docker` step, but also less flexible.